testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 TestFairy keeps crashes on disk if it can't send them immediately.
 The next time the app runs, TestFairy will send out the saved crash reports and attach them to the appropriate sessions.

-### <a name="crashes-after-stop"></a>Will crashes be caught even after session stopped recording?
+### <a name="crashes-after-stop"></a>Will crashes be caught even after a session stopped recording?

 Yes.

 Session max-duration controls how much of the session will be recorded.
-Many developer won't be interested in video recording beyond the first 10 minutes.
-Crashes are caught regardless the max-duration limit.
+Many developers won't be interested in video recording beyond the initial 10 minutes.
+Crashes are caught regardless of the max-duration limit.

-In cases when the crash happened beyond the max-duration limit, the report will be attached to the session that was recorded.
+In cases where a crash happens beyond the max-duration limit, the report will be attached to the session, along with the part that was recorded.

 [Back to top](#top)